 Use the techniques from this guide during practice interviews.
 Notice what works best for you and refine your personal calm-down toolkit.

 Practice these anxiety management techniques with AI-powered mock interviews.
 Build your confidence in a safe, judgment-free environment.
-Get your first video interview free when you select either button below.
-No credit card required.

 Disclaimer: This guide is for informational purposes only and is not intended as medical advice.
 If you experience persistent anxiety that interferes with daily life, please consult with a healthcare professional.